emiapwil/jekyll-pagination-task/README.md

   - `:Num`: same as `:num` expect that 1 is replaced by an empty string.
 - `filter_class`: which class to use as the filter for pages.
 The default value is Jekyll::PaginationTask::DefaultPaginationFilter.
+- `post_only`: only paginate the posts, the default value is `true`.
+If set to `false`, the pages will be paginated as well.

 ## Page Configuration